workarea-commerce/workarea-haven-theme/README.md

 ### Recommended initializer configuration

-While you are able to configure the Workarea OneTheme from any initializer it is recommended that you create a new initializer called theme.rb using the following code
+While you are able to configure Workarea themes from any initializer it is recommended that you create a new initializer called theme.rb using the following code

 ```ruby